vbaconnet-ledger/developer-portal/_docs/nano-app/types-apps.md

 More information [here](../../dapp/introduction).

 ## Utility applications
 These applications leverage Ledger technology but are not involved in managing crypto assets.
 They interact with Ledger devices and BOLOS operating system and can serve many purposes.
-They can be, for exemple, a password manager application, or a two factors authentication application.
+They can be, for example, a password manager application, or a two-factor authentication application.